soc/scala-lang/documentation/overview/annotations.md

 ### Java Annotations ###

-**Note:** Make sure you use the `-target:jvm-1.5` option with Java annotations.

-Java 1.5 introduced user-defined metadata in the form of [annotations](http://java.sun.com/j2se/1.5.0/docs/guide/language/annotations.html).
+Java 1.5 introduced user-defined metadata in the form of [annotations](http://docs.oracle.com/javase/tutorial/java/annotations/index.html).
 A key feature of annotations is that they rely on specifying name-value pairs to initialize their elements.
 For instance, if we need an annotation to track the source of some class we might define it as

     @interface Source {
       public String URL();